 - Additives – Preservatives that are approved by the EU and keep the dry food safe and durable.

 - Pedigree: The packaging has a very easy breezy look that is friendly and inviting.
-The color of choice is a bright, peppy yellow with happy dogs on the front and the image of the key ingredients as well.
+The color of choice is a bright, peppy yellow with happy dogs on the front and detailed graphics of the key ingredients as well.
 Basically, it’s user friendly and those who don’t understand much about the requirements will also opt for it.

-- Royal Canin: The packaging is plain and subtle with an image of well-trained animals and health benefits on the front which gives an almost professional look to the brand.
+- Royal Canin: The packaging is plain and subtle with an image of well-trained dogs as their target audience.
+The details related to the health benefits on the front, give an almost professional look to the brand.

-- Pedigree: They have two main product categories which targets different audiences – Normal and Professional.
+- Pedigree: They have two main product categories which target different audiences. – Normal and Professional.
 In both these categories, the products are divided into two segregations: Puppy and Adult.
 They also have some variants as per the size of the pet namely small, medium or large breeds.
-Moreover, they have different flavors as categories like Vegetarian, Chicken, Meat and Milk.
+Moreover, they have different flavours as categories like Vegetarian, Chicken, Meat and Milk.

 - Royal Canin: They focus on types of breeds, age and their sizes and believe that different dog breeds need different nutrition at different stages in life.
 They also cater to different diseases and causes like weight management and ailments and organ related food for digestive health, skin and food sensitivities, urinary health, kidney health, diabetes support and multiple sensitivities.